 How to Declutter a Closet Using the KonMari Method

-As I began my quest to decluttering my closet the Marie Kondo way, I found it helpful to break down the process into four simple steps:
+As you begin your quest to declutter your closet the Marie Kondo way, breaking down the process into four simple steps is helpful.

 1. Commit to the Process